How to Road Trip the Amalfi Coast, Italy

 Sorrento is a good home base for your Amalfi Coast travels, as it also offers great options for day trips to Naples, Pompeii and Vesuvius, and boat tours to the beautiful island of Capri, due to its position on the peninsula.

 You’ll find lots to do in Sorrento.
 Head for Piazza Tasso where you’ll find pretty shops, restaurants and bars.
 The piazza is the hub of the city and a perfect spot to indulge in a little people watching.
 Take a walk through the historic town, full of narrow alleys and home to the Chiesa di San Francesco, a fourteenth century church with a tranquil cloister.
-End you day with a guided food hopping tour and eat like a local.
+End your day in one of the many pizzerias and eat like a local!

 Amalfi Coast Essentials

 Positano, the most famous and recognisable of the Amalfi Coast towns, is the first you will arrive at if you’re driving from Sorrento.
 You will recognise it from the thousands of images online, which show pastel coloured houses stacked higgledy-piggledy down to the sea.
 From the road, it’s hard to see where people might walk and enjoy the town, such is the intimacy of the buildings.

 Il Sentiero degli Dei (The Path of The Gods) is an incredible and famous hiking trail in the hills behind Positano.
-You can find out more about the trail on the official Positano website or you can book a guided tour which will organise all the transport to get you to the trailhead and you’ll have a guide on the hike itself.
+Find out how to hike the Path of the Gods yourself or book a guided tour which will organise all the transport to get you to the trailhead and you’ll have a guide on the hike itself.

 Positano’s main beach, Marina Grande, still attracts Italian families who fight for space in the summer months with the chic middle-classes on holiday from city life.
 If you fancy something a bit more laid-back, head west on foot to Spiaggia del Fornillo (one of Positano’s top ten beaches), a long stretch of soft sandy beach backed by a few cool bars, where you can while away an hour or so, or spend a slightly more energetic evening bar hopping.

 Stay at Hotel Marincanto for its incredible cliff-hugging location, stunning views, gorgeous rooms and excellent service from hands-on owners.